scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 that is informally equivalent to a combination of `map` and `contramap`.
-If `map` generates new type class instances by ap  pending a function to a chain, and `contramap` generates them by prepending an operation to a chain,
+If `map` generates new type class instances by appending a function to a chain, and `contramap` generates them by prepending an operation to a chain,
 `imap` generates them via